Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 Use a VPN

-A virtual private network (VPN) can facilitate shield your privacy and online activity.
+A virtual private network (VPN) can facilitate shielding your privacy and online activity.
 But, keep in mind some facts.
 Though VPN protects your online activity from others, however, VPN itself track all your activity and store information about you.
 Also, you’ll experience a slower internet speed than normal.
 So the final decision of using a VPN is yours….

 Be Careful With Your Software Download and Installation